Sturgeon eases restrictions on outdoor events but could extend vaccine passports

 The certification scheme currently requires venues to check if 20% of the crowd at an event are vaccinated.

-But, from Monday, the organisers of events with 1000 people or more will have to check the status of at least 50% of those attending, or a minimum of 1,000 people, with Ms Sturgeon saying they should check “whichever figure is higher”.
+But, from Monday, the organisers of large events will have to check the status of at least 50% of those attending, or a minimum of 1,000 people, with Ms Sturgeon saying they should check “whichever figure is higher”.

 Changes will also be made to the scheme which will also mean someone is only classed as being “fully vaccinated” if they have had a booster jag – assuming their second dose was more than four months ago.